 Nominated for Outstanding Production

 I wanted to mythologize my hometown.
 Writers had done it for London, Berlin, Paris…Toronto was so unloved.
-One day I chanced upon a photo of Clement Hambourg in a book about Toronto in 1959.
-Genial and smiling, Clement opened the House of Hambourg in 1946, one of the first after-hour jazz clubs in Toronto.
-He ran it until the 1960s, when competition and the expanding Toronto subway forced him to shut down.
+I chanced upon a photo of the bewitching Clement Hambourg in a book about Toronto in 1959.
+Clement launched his House of Hambourg in 1946, one of the first after-hour jazz clubs in Toronto.
 Billed as "Three Stories of Jazz," the 14-room house on Cumberland booked folks like Cannonball Adderley, Miles Davis, and Louis Armstrong.
+He ran it until the 1960s, when the expanding Toronto subway forced him to shut down.

 My biggest find was the composer Nic Gotham.
 He’d made a name for himself in the Toronto jazz scene with the group Gotham City and he led the quartet on stage with his saxophone.
 Reader, I married him.
 Boom, Baby, Boom was the beginning of a lifelong series of collaborations.